wkhayrattee/b2-sync/README.md

 - Identify an appropriate **hook** when a media is uploaded via the ***WordPress Media Library*** so that we can trigger the sync for this action as well
 - Tell the sync process to ignore certain type of files
 - The log file messages are not pretty - create a custom approach for that instead of relying on `monolog/monolog`
-- (not a priority for now) Show a real-time verbose mode of the sync when triggering the sync manual using the action button?
+- [done] Show a real-time verbose mode of the sync when triggering the sync manual using the action button?

 ## Installation ##